Increased Screen Time and Protecting Your Child's Vision

 - Student will identify targets in all areas of space to find target in ______ area ______% of the time with ______ cues.

-Goal: Recognition of visual stimuli
+Student will maximize recognition of visual stimuli

 - Student will identify three-dimensional objects _____% of the time with _____ cues.